-During Spring 2 we are studying through the topic of under the Sea!
+During Summer 2 we are studying through the topic of 'Magic and Mystery'.

 As always we are using the Development Matters Early Years Framework as a basis to our learning and are continuing to develop our skills and build on the key 7 areas of learning.
 These areas are: